K4ryuu/CS2-Egg/README.md

 - Navigate to "Startup" tab.
 - Go to "Service Configuration" secton and check the "Skip Egg Install Script" to prevent it from reinstalling the server.
 - Change the egg to use "KitsuneLab CS2 Egg @ K4ryuu"
+- In "Docker Image Configuration" it should be sples1/k4ryuu-cs2 selected and below that "sples1/k4ryuu-cs2"
+- If you want to use the parameters and you changed manually the startup command, you should copy paste the one from my egg and modify it again.
 - Save modifications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>